Italian fashion house Cavalli hires Pucci creative director Dundas

-Dundas has been creative director at Emilio Pucci, another Florentine label famous for its vibrant colors and patterns, since 2008 and previously worked at Cavalli between 2002 and 2005.
+Dundas has been creative director at Emilio Pucci, another Florentine label famous for its vibrant colours and patterns, since 2008 and previously worked at Cavalli between 2002 and 2005.

 "This is a homecoming for me," Dundas said in a statement.